Roses

 Approximately 4-6' tall

-Bred for their compact size and diminutive one-inch blooms, the name is somewhat deceiving, as some varieties can grow as large as floribundas.
+Bred for their compact size and diminutive one-inch blooms, the name is somewhat deceiving, as some varieties can grow as large as floribunda.
 Flower clusters occur on sturdy plants in shrub or climbing forms.

 Approximately 1-3’ tall